sovrin-foundation/protocol/message-packaging.md

 ### Nested interactions
 Sometimes there are interactions that need to occur with the same party, while an existing interaction is in-flight.

 When an interaction is nested within another, the initiator of a new interaction can include a Parent Topic ID (`ptid`).
-This signals the other party that this is a topic that is branching off of an existing interaction.
+This signals to the other party that this is a topic that is branching off of an existing interaction.

 ### Nested Example
 As before, Alice is an issuer and she offers a claim to Bob.
 This time, she wants a bit more information before she is comfortable providing a claim.